Top 5 Must-See Urban Exploration Sites in the Province of Hainaut

 • Infrastructure: Workshops, glass furnaces, and warehouses.

-• State of Disrepair: Advanced, with many structures in ruins.
+• State of disrepair: Advanced, with many structures in ruins.

 • Access: Easy, but some areas require great caution.